25th UK Academy for Information Systems International Conference

 “I began to look at how technology was linked to our overall corporate strategy.
 I tried to assess how new applications impacted the enterprise; my intuition was that we were investing a lot but not getting the desired productivity.
 As I began to focus on what we were doing, it was clear that, generally, we did not change the processes that were being automated.
 Rather, we took sophisticated applications and layered them onto an old organization… Further, I recognized that in all of our years of focus on the technology, it was as if we had been looking through the wrong end of the telescope.
 Information Systems personnel needed to focus on processes, not technology”

-Would it surprise you that this was the early 1980s?
+Would it surprise you that this was the early 1980s (Davenport and Stoddard 1994)?

 In 2020 we want to celebrate the UKAIS conference and acknowledge all those individuals that have co-created, co-produced and collaborated over the years to provide a place for sharing, learning and having fun!

 Our keynote speakers this year will be Professor Brian Fitzgerald, Director of LERO, University of Limerick, Ireland.
-Brian is President Elect of Association for Information Systems.
+Brian is President Elect of the Association for Information Systems (AIS).
 Marina Jirotka is Professor of Human Centred Computing, University of Oxford.

 Monday 17 February 2020 - Deadline for early bird registration